Inflectra/rapise-documentation/docs/Guide/oracleforms_testing.md

 ![_JAVA_OPTIONS](./img/of_java_options.png)

-It may be set it through system or user Environment variables.
-Also, if your application is launched through the .bat file, you may assign `_JAVA_OPTIONS` there:
+It can be set through system or user environment variables.
+Alternatively, if your application is launched from a .bat file, you can set `_JAVA_OPTIONS` there:

 ```cmd
 ...